Tegar39/Flight-booking-system-on-python-1.0/README.md

 ## Conclusion
 This flight booking system provides a comprehensive solution for managing flight reservations at Zakhaev International Airport.
 It combines user account management with real-time ticketing capabilities while offering flexibility in travel options and additional services.

+## Note
+this syntax has 80.000+ lines and using an indonesian language, so be careful to use this syntax. also, this syntax is free to use, enjoy